AndroidPillars/Node.js/README.md

   MONGO_URI=mongodb+srv://name:password@cluster0-ou1fj.mongodb.net/test?retryWrites=true&w=majority
   PORT=8080
   ```
 - Now, using the postman tool
+  &nbsp;
   ```ruby
   {
 	"title": "This is a new post",
 	"body": "This is a body"
   }
   ```
 - Now, you can check by running the terminal as,
+  &nbsp;
   ```ruby
   npm run dev
   ```
 - Now, at the terminal you will get an unique ID due to using Mongo db.
+  &nbsp;
   ```ruby
   Creating POST: { _id: 5e9ec3b43e606f0273b87b6f }
   ```
 - Now, We are going to install body parser by using the command line,
+  &nbsp;
   ```ruby
   npm i body-parser
   ```